eugbyte/go-monorepo/README.md

 1. `function.json` cannot be in nested directories, see [here](https://github.com/Azure/azure-functions-host/issues/5373)
 2. Azure functions core tools does not have a watch option.
 Thus, need to keep manually rebuilding the executable file.
 3. When running `go mod tidy`, packages specified in `go.work` [will not be ignored](https://github.com/golang/go/issues/50750).
 So, do `go mod tidy -e` instead.
 The `-e` flag causes go mod tidy to attempt to proceed despite errors encountered while loading packages.
+4. `enableForwardingHttpRequest` must to be set to true.
+Unable set to false for now, even after following this tutorial(https://www.mikael.dev/go-azure-functions/).
+Implication is that we cannot have [multiple output bindings](https://docs.microsoft.com/en-us/azure/azure-functions/functions-custom-handlers#implementation).